 Jim's cowpony Joe and cowboys bid Jim Goodbye at the Los Angeles Railway

 In Cheyenne, the Frontier Days Committee made arrangements.
 Kid's gear was also sent to Cheyenne.
-The gear several years later the gear was found in
+Several years later, the gear in its packing was found in

 the basement of the Plains Hotel.
 It was sent over to the

 Capitol Building and placed in a position of honor near the door to Governor

 Nellie Tayloe Ross's office.
 About 1925, some cowboys working as extras on a movie being filmed outside of Cheyenne stopped by Kid's grave.

 They passed the hat amongst themselves and raised funds for a suitable grave marker.

 They knew that if they asked, any number of movies stars would have paid for the marker.
 They wanted personally to honor one of their own.
 Some 600 miles away, in northern